supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Combinational Circuits vs Sequential Circuits.md

 > $Q^+ = Q_n = Q_{t + 1} =$ Next state equation

 - Sequential circuits remember the history of outputs because of [[Memory Device|memory device]] or **memory element** which can store a single bit (0 or 1), which is the basic unit of memory storage.
+- A 1-bit memory is called a bi-stable, which has two internal states i.e. $0, 1$.

 - Clock signals in sequential circuits are similar to the enable input in combinational circuits.
 - In sequential circuits, **synchronous** means in sync with clock and **asynchronous** means not in sync with clock.